Comparing fixed-rate and adjustable-rate mortgages

-And with rates hovering at historic lows, mortgage shoppers can’t go wrong by choosing a fixed rate.
+Most borrowers today like the combination of a low rate plus stability that a fixed mortgage provides.
+And with rates still near historic lows, mortgage shoppers can’t go wrong by locking in a fixed rate.

 Adjustable-rate mortgages work differently than fixed-rate mortgages in a number of ways.